-From midmarket to the enterprise, the hype around hybrid cloud is becoming all-too-real.
+From midmarket to the enterprise, the hype around hybrid cloud and the next-generation data center is becoming all-too-real.

 Figure 1 shows the size of the hybrid cloud market worldwide from 2014 to 2021.
 From 2017 and onward, the graph reflects a constant annual market growth rate of 22.5%.